Discover 8 Unmissable Northern France Cities (As Day Trips From Paris)

 A trip north of Paris isn’t the first thing you plan when visiting France – after the capital, you’ll probably want to head for Provence and the Côte d’Azur, or to the Alps for skiing, the Dordogne or Loire for some very French scenery or perhaps Biarritz and southwestern France if you’re heading towards Spain.

-Lovely as these regions are, you’d be making a mistake bypassing the North!
+Lovely as these regions are, you’d be making a mistake bypassing the North – several cities in north France are so worth including in your bucket list!

-It has remained slightly under the radar for foreign visitors, although it is well known to travelers from the UK, Belgium, and the Netherlands, who use it as a gateway to the south.
-Of course, many Parisians head northward the second they can escape work on a Friday.
+Northern France destinations have been slightly under the radar for foreign visitors, although they’re well known to travelers from the UK, Belgium, and the Netherlands, who use the north as a gateway to the Mediterranean.
+Parisians, on the other hand, are well aware of the delightful region on their doorstep and head northward the second they escape work on a Friday.
 And rightly so.

-The North has long been the butt of local jokes; the popular French comedy, Bienvenue Chez Les Ch’tis (Welcome to the Sticks) is a comedic example of the stereotypes non-northern French have of their septentrional cousins.
+The North has long been the butt of local jokes; the popular French comedy, Bienvenue Chez Les Ch’tis (Welcome to the Sticks) is a side-splitting example of the stereotypes people in southern France cities have of their northern cousins.
 Many of those stereotypes include excessive drinking, strange accents and languages, and a rural lack of sophistication.

-Once they visit and see for themselves, they’ll graft new images onto their old stereotypes: these will be images of extraordinary culinary experiences, grandiose landscapes, and incredibly rich history.
+Once they visit and see for themselves, they’ll graft new images onto their old stereotypes: these will be images of extraordinary culinary experiences, grandiose landscapes, impressive Gothic cathedrals, and incredibly rich history.

 Amiens: one of the best towns in northern France